sqreen/node_engine_bench/article.md

 * Node.js 8.0 (TODO: V8 version)
 * Node.js 8.0 with the `--turbo --ignition` flags (TODO: V8 version)
 * Node.js 8.0 (TODO: ChaKraCore version)
+* Node.js 8.0 (TODO: ChaKraCore version)

 The results of this benchmark are available through a small [visualization tool](https://sqreen.github.io/node_engine_bench).

+According to these results, if you are using Node.js 8, you really might want to try to run your applications with the `--turbo --ignition` flags to see a performance boost.

 ## Context